 Maybe you've been single for a while and are dreading dating again.
 Maybe you've been jumping from relationship to relationship, unable to find what you're really looking for.
 Or maybe you've just gotten out of a marriage or long-term relationship and aren't sure where to start rebuilding your life.

 Therapy can help you identify your relationship needs, explore your attachment style, and work through challenging relationship patterns so you can find a fulfilling relationship when you're ready.

-What to Expect From Therapy for Couples, Dating, & Break-Ups
+What to Expect From Therapy for Dating, Divorce, & Break-Ups

 Maybe you and your partner keep experiencing the same problems with no resolution.
 Maybe you feel frustrated or alone in your relationship, and you aren’t sure if things will get better.
 Perhaps something just feels stagnant- even if there aren’t any specific issues, it seems like the two of you are just running on auto-pilot, and you know things could improve.